Why is My Sperm Clumpy?

 Low sperm counts (known as oligospermia) are a common cause of infertility.
 They can be caused by a variety of medical and environmental issues, such as infrequent ejaculation, dehydration or a poor diet.
 Other causes include a hormonal imbalance, varicocele, dilated testicular veins and other health problems, including infections.
 A scrotal exam and semen analysis can help your doctor determine the cause of your clumpy semen and recommend treatment options.

-Other Posts: How Long Does a Sperm Sample Stay Good?
+Other Posts: How Much Does a Sperm Analysis Cost Without Insurance?

 2. Dehydration